MA Sustainable Development

 You will also continue to study courses from your main subject area, and two other courses from a wide choice.

-You will take two compulsory courses.
-The first explores and appraises a range of actual and proposed methods of responding to sustainability challenges.
-The second is a fieldwork-based sustainable development course.
-You will choose honours-level options as well as receiving research training in your main subject area, and study courses from other related disciplines.
+You will choose honours-level options as well as receiving research training in your main subject area.
+You will also study courses from other related disciplines.

 Find out more about the compulsory and optional courses in this degree programme.